symfony/recipes/README.rst

 Symfony is smart enough to reverse those tasks when uninstalling and unconfiguring the dependencies.

-There are eight types of tasks, which are called **configurators**:
+There are several types of tasks, which are called **configurators**:
 ``copy-from-recipe``, ``copy-from-package``, ``bundles``, ``env``, ``composer-scripts``, ``gitignore``, and ``post-install-output``.